Ryo-N7/Ryo-N7.github.io/_posts/2022-12-01-iran-usa-tactical-review.md

 attacking subs that people may be familiar with like ex-Wolfsburg `Ashkan Dejagah` were way too old now to even make the squad this time around.
-Surely, one of the 4 goalkeeper spots could’ve been given to an extra attacker or perhaps one of the many defense men `Carlos Queiroz` brought along?
+Surely, one of the 4 goalkeeper spots could’ve been given to an extra attacker or perhaps one of the many defenders `Carlos Queiroz` brought along?

 Around the 80th minute, US manager `Gregg Berhalter` made his changes,